HB-1603

 Georgia House Bill 1603 — Georgia Entertainment Artificial Intelligence Accountability and Performer Protection Act

-Prohibits any individual or production company from publishing, distributing, or making available a digital replica of a performer without the performer's written, specific consent.
-Also prohibits distributing products or services primarily designed to produce non-consensual digital replicas of identified performers.
-Consent must be obtained through a written contract signed by the performer, limited to ten years, providing fair compensation, prohibiting perpetual uncompensated use, and including a reasonably specific description of intended use.
-Production companies deploying AI systems in Georgia must conduct and publicly publish an annual inventory of AI systems in use by December 31, 2027, issue disclaimers about AI adoption and data sources, and obtain proper consent contracts before using digital replicas.
-Enforcement is through both Attorney General action under the Fair Business Practices Act and a private right of action for aggrieved performers, with actual damages, punitive damages, equitable relief, and attorney's fees available.
+Prohibits any individual or production company from publishing, distributing, or making available a digital replica of a performer without the performer's express written consent.
+Also prohibits distributing products or services primarily designed to create unconsented digital replicas of specifically identified performers.
+Consent must be obtained through a written contract with specific requirements including a ten-year maximum duration, fair compensation, and a description of intended use.
+Production companies deploying AI in Georgia must conduct and publish annual AI system inventories, issue disclaimers about AI adoption and data sources, and obtain compliant consent contracts before using performer digital replicas.
+Enforced by the Attorney General under the Fair Business Practices Act and through a private right of action for aggrieved performers with actual, punitive, and equitable damages available.

 Summary

-Prohibits any individual or production company from publishing, distributing, or making available a digital replica of a performer without the performer's written, specific consent.
-Also prohibits distributing products or services primarily designed to produce non-consensual digital replicas of identified performers.
-Consent must be obtained through a written contract signed by the performer, limited to ten years, providing fair compensation, prohibiting perpetual uncompensated use, and including a reasonably specific description of intended use.
-Production companies deploying AI systems in Georgia must conduct and publicly publish an annual inventory of AI systems in use by December 31, 2027, issue disclaimers about AI adoption and data sources, and obtain proper consent contracts before using digital replicas.
-Enforcement is through both Attorney General action under the Fair Business Practices Act and a private right of action for aggrieved performers, with actual damages, punitive damages, equitable relief, and attorney's fees available.
+Prohibits any individual or production company from publishing, distributing, or making available a digital replica of a performer without the performer's express written consent.
+Also prohibits distributing products or services primarily designed to create unconsented digital replicas of specifically identified performers.
+Consent must be obtained through a written contract with specific requirements including a ten-year maximum duration, fair compensation, and a description of intended use.
+Production companies deploying AI in Georgia must conduct and publish annual AI system inventories, issue disclaimers about AI adoption and data sources, and obtain compliant consent contracts before using performer digital replicas.
+Enforced by the Attorney General under the Fair Business Practices Act and through a private right of action for aggrieved performers with actual, punitive, and equitable damages available.

 Enforcement & Penalties